École Biblique: Subsequent years

-Activities
+Near destruction of the storehouse during the Gaza war

+Since 2005, the École biblique et archéologique française de Jérusalem (EBAF) has maintained a storehouse in Gaza City for finds from its archaeological research in the region.
+Israeli forces entered the facility in January 2024 during the Israeli invasion of the Gaza Strip.

+On 11 September 2025, the storehouse faced near destruction after the building was designated for an air strike by Israeli forces.
+Staff and local workers mounted a secret, high-risk evacuation to save most of the 180 cubic meters of archaeological artefacts, including material from the fourth-century Saint Hilarion Monastery, a UNESCO World Heritage site, before the strike.
+Mosaics and other fragile remains at the excavation sites were left exposed and vulnerable to bombardment.

+Research and exegesis

 The school is part of the Dominican St. Stephen's Priory, French: "Couvent de Saint-Étienne".
 Most of the teachers of the École Biblique are Dominican friars, and all members of the Dominican priory are involved in the work of the École.

 The priory is centred around the modern Basilica of St Stephen (Saint-Étienne) built over the ruins of an ancient predecessor, to which the supposed relics of Saint Stephen were transferred in 439, making the Byzantine-period church the centre of the cult of this particular saint.

 Since its creation, the school has been involved in the exegesis of biblical text, and has carried out archaeological research, in a complementary manner and without secrecy, in Palestine and the adjacent territories.
 Its principal disciplines are epigraphy, the Semitic languages, Assyriology, Egyptology, other aspects of ancient history, geography, and ethnography.

 It has the power to confer official doctorates in Holy Scripture.

+Publications

-It publishes the Revue Biblique, which is a diverse collection of scholarship from its fields of excellence, and it also publishes material addressed to larger audiences, including a particular French translation of the Bible, known as the Jerusalem Bible (a work which strove both for critical translational rigour and for quality as a piece of literature).
+It publishes the Revue Biblique (RB), which is a diverse collection of scholarship from its fields of excellence.

+It also publishes material addressed to larger audiences, including a particular French translation of the Bible, known as the Jerusalem Bible (a work which strove both for critical translational rigour and for quality as a piece of literature).

 Notable members

-Among its most illustrious members, in addition to Marie-Joseph Lagrange, are Marie-Emile Boismard, Roland de Vaux, Raymond-Jacques Tournay, Jerome Murphy-O'Connor, and Pierre Benoit.
+Among its most illustrious members, in addition to Marie-Joseph Lagrange, are: